 Weekly digest: how citations shifted, which pages earned or lost them, what AI engines are currently saying about your brand.
 One screen per week.

-Samples common questions weekly, detects when the AI says something wrong about your brand (wrong pricing, missing features, invented incidents), and generates the correction checklist.
+Samples common and follow-up-heavy questions weekly, detects when the AI says something wrong about your brand (wrong pricing, missing features, invented incidents), and generates the correction checklist.

 AwesomeCMO checks every item in this guide against your live site and shows you what to fix first.
 Takes 5 minutes.
 No credit card.